hossamzee/geoqassim/readme.md

 - Consider reaching the details of a video from youtube, https://developers.google.com/youtube/v3/docs/videos/list.
 - Remove 1.html file from app/views folder.
 - Fix the style of error message.
+- Fix the navbar when the visitor is using mobile.